 How to Buy Alishan Forest Railway Tickets

 As if often the case in Taiwan, the government website for the Alishan Railway is a joke.
-Important page links are broken, and the most crucial information, such as where and how to buy Alishan train tickets, is nowhere to be found.
+Important page links are broken, webpage URLs are constantly being changed, and the most crucial information, such as where and how to buy Alishan train tickets, is difficult or impossible to find.

 On the Mandarin Alishan train reservation site, it is actually possible to reserve your tickets up to two weeks in advance.
 I didn’t have any luck trying to do it before our trip (even with the help of Taiwanese friends).
 The train I tried to book was supposedly sold out, but somehow, several days later when I arrived in Chiayi, I was able to buy tickets from the window at the train station on the day before our trip.